 Internal Family Systems is a family therapy approach deals with the subpersonalities of an individual in the family system.
 Inside every person there are multiple personality traits, some may be negative, some may be positive.
 This therapeutic approach looks at the negative traits or subpersonalities and encourages the growth of these into positive outcomes.

-Interpersonal Therapy (IPT): Interpersonal therapy focuses on behavioral disorders, but can be used when there is a client who has a co-occurring disorder present.
+Interpersonal Therapy (IPT): Internal Family Systems is a family therapy approach that deals with the sub-personalities of an individual in the family system.
 This is a time limited treatment that focuses on grief in the client’s life, and how to move past these events in order to live a life free of these depressive thoughts.
 The goal of IPT is to move through, and transition through the grief as quickly as possible.
 Interpersonal therapy is most helpful for those who suffer with depression.

 An intervention is an act that takes place when an individual is struggling with substance abuse or addiction, and family members or loved ones gather to encourage the individual to seek help.